Jay-mishra04/Machine-Learning-Project-Rossmann-Store-Sales-/README.md

 ## Dataset

 The dataset used in this project is from the [Rossmann Store Sales competition on Kaggle](https://www.kaggle.com/c/rossmann-store-sales).
+You can also check out my [GDrive](https://drive.google.com/drive/folders/1JuVBJ3ueoFtOVEPYplmd2Ks4HMV34T43?usp=sharing), it has all the dataset that were used in this project.
 It includes historical sales data for 1,115 Rossmann stores over a period of 2.5 years.

 ### Features